yt-dlp/yt-dlp/README.md

 # FORMAT SELECTION

-By default youtube-dlc tries to download the best available quality, i.e. if you want the best quality you **don't need** to pass any special options, youtube-dlc will guess it for you by **default**.
+By default, youtube-dlc tries to download the best available quality if you **don't** pass any options.

-But sometimes you may want to download in a different format, for example when you are on a slow or intermittent connection.
-The key mechanism for achieving this is so-called *format selection* based on which you can explicitly specify desired format, select formats based on some criterion or criteria, setup precedence and much more.
+This is generally equivalent to using `-f bestvideo+bestaudio/best`.
+However, if ffmpeg and avconv are unavailable, or if you use youtube-dlc to stream to `stdout` (`-o -`), the default becomes `-f best/bestvideo+bestaudio`.

-The general syntax for format selection is `--format FORMAT` or shorter `-f FORMAT` where `FORMAT` is a *selector expression*, i.e. an expression that describes format or formats you would like to download.
+The general syntax for format selection is `--f FORMAT` (or `--format FORMAT`) where `FORMAT` is a *selector expression*, i.e. an expression that describes format or formats you would like to download.

 **tl;dr:** [navigate me to examples](#format-selection-examples).